devon-wilson/ChocAn-1/README.md

 # ChocAn I/O Authentication

-This needs to be updated
+Provides authentication for user input.
+Intended to be modular, simple and effective.